eyelly-wu/appstore-discounts/README.md

          * Its rules are: Protocol://apps.apple.com/Country or Region's Code/app/App Name/idApp ID?x1=x1&x2=x2
          * For example, the  `ID`  obtained from this  https://apps.apple.com/us/app/pages/id409201541?mt=12&l=en-US  link is  `409201541`
    2. Modify  `appinfo.config.ts`
-      1. Add  `appConfig`  Variable Declaration
+      1. Add  `latestAppConfig`  Variable Declaration
 * Finally, pull request your commit to the  `main`  branch of this project